Table of Contents

 C++Builder example

-From this point, any reference to scripter object (methods, properties, events) refers to TatCustomScripter object and can be applied to TatPascalScripter and TatBasicScripter - except when explicit indicated.
-The script examples will be given in Pascal syntax.
+From this point on, any reference to the scripter object (its methods, properties and events) refers to TatScripter.
+The script examples are given in Pascal syntax.

 Cross-language feature: TatScripter and TIDEScripter